DanWaLes/age-verification/README.md

 # age-verification
 Provides a secure age range API for self-declared ages on Linux systems as an optional standalone program.

-It is not the job of init systems such as SystemD to force asking for DOB, regardelss of jusristiction, and then store PII in plain text.
+It is not the job of init systems such as SystemD to force asking for DOB, regardless of jusristiction, and then store PII in plain text.

 "Account setup" wizards can store encrypted dates of birth in the expected encrypted format in expected file locations.
 See `dob_mgmt.sh` as a reference implementation.